 Designed for seniors, SYE asks students to shift their framework: from depth to breadth, from student to professional and citizen, from security to transition.
 SYE is a space in the curriculum that challenges students to pull together their knowledge and skills in ways that they can apply what they have learned to contemporary issues and challenges, take time to reflect on their education as a whole and its future uses, and identify and use resources as they move towards the transition to life beyond college.

-Students must have completed 96 semester hours and at least 6 of their Integrative Studies courses before taking an SYE.
-Students may enroll in SYE through a variety of courses and options that include:
+Students must have earned a minimum of 90 credit hours in order to be eligible to register for an SYE.
+Students may complete the SYE requirement through a variety of courses and options that include: